 Lactation

-There are no clinical data available concerning the excretion of gliclazide or its metabolites into human milk.
-Given the risk of neonatal hypoglycaemia, gliclazide is therefore contra-indicated in women who are breast-feeding.
+It is unknown whether Gliclazide or its metabolites are excreted in human milk.
+Given the risk of neonatal hypoglycaemia, the product is therefore contra-indicated in breast-feeding mothers.
 A risk to the newborns/infants cannot be excluded.

 Fertility